 Scalability and depth of visibility into the organization

 Cybereason.
 The Cyber Defense Platform supports endpoints running Windows and macOS, as well as Red Hat and CentOS Linux, and can scale to hundreds of thousands of sensors.
-The tool's endpoint sensor runs in user -- as opposed to kernel -- memory space on workstations, which minimizes its footprint and resource usage.
+The tool's endpoint sensor runs in user -- as opposed to kernel -- space on workstations, which minimizes its footprint and resource usage.

 CrowdStrike.
 Falcon uses endpoint sensors running Windows workstation and server, macOS and various Linux releases and can scale to more than 100,000 endpoints.
 Because processing takes place in the cloud, the impact on endpoint performance is minimal.